jakamum/Ticketing/README.md

-# Help Desk Ticketing system
+# Help Desk Ticketing System

 Help Desk Ticketing System is an application to enable help desk staff and IT technician to submit tickets and/or update ticket information It was created using Python version 3.9.